michellejm/LLMs-fall-23/README.md

 ## Design of this course

-This course takes 2 approaches to understanding the role of Large Language Models (llm’s): technical and the social.
+This course takes 2 approaches to understanding the role of Large Language Models (llm’s): technical and social.
 The primary goal of this course is to equip you with the technical foundation necessary to have an informed yet critical opinion about the role of large language models in society and develop that opinion in conversation with your peers.
 These two parts are equally important.

 ### Social

 Every other week (S), we will discuss one area of social importance.
-The areas I’ve selected are significant, but it is not a comprehensive list.
+The areas I’ve selected are significant, but not comprehensive (this selected topics may change before the start of the semester, survey depending).

 Everyone will do the readings and participate in the discussion.
 The discussion will be lead by 3 students (everyone will lead one time).
 If it is your group’s week, you will work with your group to deep dive into a topic.
-Please use the Slack channel for your topic to discuss.
+Please use the Slack channel for your topic to discuss and post any additional readings/watchings/listenings you've found particularly insightful.
 There are assigned readings for everyone, but when it is “your” week, the expectation is that you will go beyond those readings and consume a variety of opinions about the topic at hand.
 The group work part of it is to have a conversation before the class session to discuss what you have found, what you have been thinking about, and the biggest questions and issues that are still unanswered.
-Pay particular attention to the assumptions you make to reach any opinions you hold.
+Pay particular attention to the assumptions you make in order to reach any opinions you hold.

 After the class discussion, the “lab” is to write a 1-3 paragraph opinion about the topic.
 This opinion should be posted either on the CUNY Commons, a personal website, or your Github.
 The purpose of the post is to record your thoughts on the topic for both your future self and as part of a portfolio of work on LLM’s.
 While we often think of portfolios as showing technical skill, being able to demonstrate that you have an informed opinion on the social implications of LLM’s is just as important.

 ### Technical

 Every other week will cover a technical aspect of LLM’s.
 This is an extremely rapid pace, but should give you a good, high-level understanding of how these models work.
-We will not going into the math beyond probability, though we may touch on some ideas from calculus and linear algebra.
-Even if you are unfamiliar with these ideas, you will be ok, it’s helpful but not essential (probability is essential).
+We will not going into the math beyond probability.
 After each technical lesson, there is a lab.
 Except for the first one (on prompt engineering), all of the labs are designed to be completed in Python.
 The Jupyter Notebooks for them will be posted on Github.

-It is possible to simply copy the labs over, I don’t recommend this.
+It is possible to simply copy-paste the labs, though I don’t recommend this.
 At each step, be sure you understand why we are completing that step – even if you do not understand what the code itself does.
 Read the instructions and then manually copy the code into your own notebook.
 Test it to see what it does.
-Recommendations for testing code are on Github.
+Recommendations for testing code will be posted on Github.

-The goal of the lab is to understand how LLM’s work and how to use them, not to make you a better programmer, so do worry about understanding each step.
-Do not worry about understanding the syntax (though if that is your interest, by all means, go for it).
+The goal of the lab is to understand how LLM’s work and how to use them, not to make you a better programmer, so do worry about being able to write the code yourself.
+Likewise, do not worry about understanding the syntax (though if that is your interest, by all means, go for it).

-Your code and short written summary of what you did should be posted either on the CUNY Commons, a personal website, or your Github.
+**Your code and short written summary of what you did should be posted either on the CUNY Commons, a personal website, or your Github.**

 ### Final Project